 The New England Journal of Medicine, Dec.
 6, 2016

 - Accelerating development of scientific evidence for medical products within the existing US regulatory framework (PDF - 180KB)

-- FDA Announces Funding Opportunity for Using Real-World Data to Generate Real-World Evidence in Regulatory Decision Making
+- FDA Announces 4 Grant Awards for Projects Exploring the Use of Real-World Data to Generate Real-World Evidence in Regulatory Decision-Making

 For more information on RWE, please contact CDERMedicalPolicy-RealWorldEvidence@fda.hhs.gov.